 Her dishes are as beautiful as they are healthy and delicious!
-Robin has an eclectic compilation of recipes ranging from savory dishes and easy crock pot breakfast ideas, to healthy sweet treats that will tempt even the pickiest palate.
+Robin has an eclectic compilation of recipes ranging from savory dishes and easy crockpot breakfast ideas to healthy sweet treats that will tempt even the pickiest palate.
 She is a mom to two girls and understands the importance of healthy foods made easy.

 How To Make Garden Herb Rubbed Pork Tenderloin

 - 1 1/2 pounds pork tenderloin

 - Rinse all of the herbs and add to a bowl or to you mortal and pestle set.
 Then start muddling the herbs/salt/zest.
 This will take about 2-3 minutes.

-Pat pork dry with paper toweling and place on a platter, fat side up.
+- Pat pork dry with paper toweling and place on a platter, fat side up.
 Spoon herb mixture over the top and coat to cover.
 I also topped with some very tiny, hot peppers, but this is preference.
 Add some black pepper and cover platter with foil or plastic wrap; place platter in the refrigerator.

-Let pork rest in the fridge for at least 2-3 hours or more.
+- Let pork rest in the fridge for at least 2-3 hours or more.
 It is important to remove the meat from the fridge for about 10 minutes before you place it in the oven.

-Preheat oven to 375 degrees F.
+- Preheat oven to 375 degrees F.

 - Place the pork in a roasting pan and cook at 375 degrees F. for about an hour.
 Use a meat thermometer to ensure that the meat is fully cooked to an internal temperature of 143 degrees F. (Pork will continue to cook to a safe cooking temperature of 145 degrees F. after it has been removed from the oven)